 You need to find peer-reviewed education related articles, so how do you get started?
 One of the best ways to find articles in the field of education is to use the ERIC database.
 Use ERIC from the OU libraries’ website since other versions of ERIC will not link to the libraries’ full-text holdings.
 The instructions below are illustrated in the included slide show.

 To access ERIC:

-- Choose ERIC from the list. **If you’re accessing ERIC from off-campus, you will need to log in with your UserID and password.
+If you’re accessing ERIC from off-campus, you will need to log in with your NetID and password.

 Let's say you're interested in finding articles on full-day kindergarten.

-- You now have 49 peer reviewed articles on full day kindergarten.
-Click the title to find more information about the article.
+8. You now have 53 peer reviewed articles on full day kindergarten.
+Click the title of any of these articles to find more information about the article.

 9. This brings up the abstract which describes the article so you can see if it's worth pursuing.